 If road travel is the most cost effective option, the visiting health professional may elect to travel to/from the outreach location by a self-drive hire car.
 The Fundholder will arrange the booking and payment of the hire car.
-Fuel allowances payable for a hire car are outlined on the ATO website via www.ato.gov.au.
+Fuel allowances payable for a hire car are outlined on the ATO website.
 Parking and taxi fares are paid on a cost recovery basis only.